source;

 advocate of legalising cannabis who last year opened an Amsterdam-style

-'coffee shop' that was shut down after nine months.
+shut down after nine months.

 Mehri, who was recently released from jail after serving 24 days for an